xupsh/pp4fpgas-cn-hls/README.md

 # pp4fpgas-cn-hls
 Examples codes and their HLS frameworks for pp4fpgas-cn running on PynqZ2 board.

 Follow the steps in "Get Started" to get the verification via Jupyter Notebook.

-If you want to do the HLS by yourself, you can use the frameworks in the HLS frameworks fold and try different optimizations.
+If you want to do the HLS by yourself, you can use the frameworks in the HLS frameworks folder and try different optimizations.

 Read examples: [https://xupsh.gitbook.io/pp4fpgas-cn/](https://xupsh.gitbook.io/pp4fpgas-cn/)